jueyang/jueyang.github.io/_posts/posts/2015-02-05-the-clumps-of-salt.md

 I remember that spoon.
 In the first apartment in which I lived as a child — that one-and-a-half bedroom where the half doubled as the living room, whose couch hosted me for my first vampire movie and, unwilling as I was, gave me nightmares ever since, my six-year-old self — that spoon was present.

 The kitchen window faced the hallway, an imposter that never received natural light.
 In the condiment cabinet lived three jars — one for sugar, one for MSG, and one for salt.
-The turquoise one belonged to the jar of salt.
+Each of them had its own spoon; the turquoise one belonged to the salt.

 When he showed me the same, only-too-familiar utensil, I smiled.
 Nostalgia came and went.
 “Your mom told me to wash it before bringing it on the plane,” he said, “but I couldn’t get a proper measure of salt without the weight of the clumps.”